gomods/athens/docs/content/configuration/storage.md

     [Storage]
         [Storage.S3]
-            # Region on which you S3 storage exists
+            # Region on which your S3 storage exists
             # Env override: AWS_REGION
             Region = "YOUR_AWS_REGION"